flucoma/flucoma-docs/doc/AmpSlice.rst

 :see-also: BufAmpSlice, AmpGate, OnsetSlice, NoveltySlice, TransientSlice
 :description: Implements an amplitude-based slicer, with various customisable options and conditions to detect relative amplitude changes as onsets.
 :discussion:
-   FluidAmpSlice is based on two envelope followers on a highpassed version of the signal: one slow that gives the trend, and one fast.
-Each have features that will interact.
-The example code below is unfolding the various possibilites in order of complexity.
+   FluidAmpSlice is based on two envelope followers on a high-passed version of the signal: one slow that gives the trend, and one fast.
+Each has features that will interact.
+The example code below is unfolding the various possibilities in order of complexity.

    The process will return an audio stream with single sample impulses at estimated starting points of the different slices.